gasparian/follower-maze/README.md

 ### How to run

 This solution is based on top of *beta* golang version `1.18beta1`, since I'm using generics here.
-To sintall beta version, do the following:
+To install beta version, do the following:
   1. Most probably you already have go installed, in my case it was the latest stable version `1.17.6`.
 In this case you only need to run: `go install golang.org/dl/go1.18beta1@latest`.
   2. Download updates: `go1.18beta1 download`.
   4. Check that it works, by running: `go1.18beta1 version`.